-When merge_idx is 0 usually the temporal inter-view motion predictor candidate is used, therefore inter-view prediction is not used very often.
-To avoid the overhead of signalling the ic_flag in this case illumination compensation is not available.
+When merge_idx is 0, mostly temporal inter-view motion prediction is used, while inter-view prediction is rarely used.
+To avoid a signalling overhead of the ic_flag, illumination compensation is not available in case of inter-view prediction.

 In some pictures where the inter-view prediction is mostly used, the above assumption does not hold.
 So the merge_idx base skipping of the ic_flag is only applied under the condition that (POC % IntraPeriod) is not 0.
-This POC based condition is not decided by decoder but by encoder, which sends a slice header flag slice_ic_skip_mergeidx0_flag.
-This allows encoders can control the condition depends on coding structure or sequences.
+This POC based condition is decided by the encoder, which sends a slice header flag slice_ic_skip_mergeidx0_flag.
+This allows encoders to control the condition depending on a particular coding structure or sequence.

-Furthermore, illumination compensation is only applied on 2Nx2N case.
+Furthermore, illumination compensation is only applied for 2Nx2N case.

 View synthesis prediction (VSP)